 Pull the newest version of the code from remote repository to your local copy of it:

 git pull origin master

-In the next steps it will be clarified, why we need the last one.
+In the next steps it will be clarified, why we need this.

 Adding new feature or change